Schulamorkodt/AI-Oral-Segmentation/README.md

 # AI Oral Segmentation Using YOLOv8 + CBCT

-This repository contains the full 3-stage YOLOv8 pipeline for automated tooth detection and segmentation from CBCT scans for the *Research Science Institute (RSI 2025)*.
+This repository contains the full 3-stage YOLOv8 pipeline for automated tooth detection and segmentation from CBCT scans

 The pipeline is structured into three stages: